Weightlifting at the 2014 Commonwealth Games – Men's 105 kg

 The men's 105 kg weightlifting event was the second-heaviest men's event at the 2014 Commonwealth Games, limiting competitors to a maximum of 105 kilograms of body mass.
 The competition took place on 30 July at 7:30 pm.
 The event took place at the Clyde Auditorium.
 By winning the gold medal, David Katoatau became the first medalist from Kiribati at the Commonwealth Games.
+He lifted a combined weight of 348 kg.